collapsed-stacks/startups/questions/833/vc-funded-single-founder-startup-is-it-possible.md

 - posted by: [Lisa Coffey](https://stackexchange.com/users/4754298/lisa-coffey) on 2016-02-22
 - score: 0

-<p>Because investment isn't about how much the company is potentially worth now.
+Because investment isn't about how much the company is potentially worth now.
 It's a bet on how much the company is worth in the future.
 You don't look at the number of users now.
-You look at the trajectory of new users into the future, the size of the potential market, etc.</p>
+You look at the trajectory of new users into the future, the size of the potential market, etc.

-<p>Investors don't give companies money based on where they are now.
-Investors give companies money because they have a plan to get from where they are now to lots more money, and some evidence that the plan will work based on the company/team history and knowledge.</p>
+Investors don't give companies money based on where they are now.
+Investors give companies money because they have a plan to get from where they are now to lots more money, and some evidence that the plan will work based on the company/team history and knowledge.